 Nan Yao is the director of the PRISM Imaging and Analysis Center at Princeton University, where he teaches courses in materials science and engineering in the undergraduate and Ph.D. programs.
 After receiving a Ph.D. in applied physics and electron microscopy from Arizona State University where John M. Cowley was his dissertation advisor, Yao entered industry, first working at the Shell Development Company, then at the ExxonMobil Research and Engineering Company.
 He joined Princeton University in 1993 to help build a multidisciplinary imaging and analysis program, which has now become the largest central facility at Princeton and one of the preeminent imaging and analysis centers in the nation.
 In 2003, Yao accepted a continuing appointment as a Senior Research Scholar (rank of full professor) at Princeton University.

 A fellow of the Microscopy Society of America, Nan Yao is among the top 15 most cited Google Scholars in the field of Electron Microscopy and top 30 in Nanoscience (2012-13).
 His research has been focused on utilizing advanced imaging, diffraction, spectroscopy and manipulation techniques, in tandem with molecular dynamic simulation, to conduct fundamental studies of the structure-composition-processing-property relationships in complex materials for applications in nanotechnology, energy, environment and health.
 Yao has published two books entitled Handbook of Microscopy for Nanotechnology (Springer/Kluwer Publishers 2005, Tsinghua University Press 2006, Springer-Russian language edition 2011) and Focused Ion Beam System: Basics and Applications (Cambridge University Press, 2007).
-He has also published 12 book chapters and more than 200 technical publications in journals including Science, Nature, and many others.
-Yao is known for his pioneering work in developing the first 300 keV Environmental-cell Transmission Electron Microscope (1991) and on a theoretical explanation for the superior imaging resolution of scanning helium-ion microscopy over scanning electron microscopy (2008).
+He has also published 12 book chapters and more than 200 technical publications in journals such as Science, Nature, and many others.
+Yao is known for many of his pioneering works including in developing the first 300 keV Environmental-cell Transmission Electron Microscope (1991) and on a theoretical explanation for the superior imaging resolution of scanning helium-ion microscopy over scanning electron microscopy (2008).